Scroll down for training calendar . . .

 The issue is not with trainers or their programs, but with the fact that learning is an on-going process, not an event.
 You can increase the odds that training will result in improved performance by taking time to reinforce what your staff learned in training.

-Here is a brief summary of the key points of each training session and a few ideas on how you might reinforce this information with your staff.
+2012-13: Here is a brief summary of the key points of 2012-13 training sessions and a few ideas on how you might reinforce this information with your staff.

 Feeling stuck, not sure how to address a problem you’re facing in your role as home visitor or health ambassador or supervisor?
 We all feel like that at one point or another.
 At those times it might be nice to have someone to . . .